 Take-all root rot of wheat (Gaeumannomyces graminis var. tritici) has increased in western Oregon with the increased frequency of wheat in rotations.
 Take-all produces a black, infected root system and lower stem; plants may be stunted and yellow, and may produce white heads with few kernels.
-Effective fungicide treatments are not available, and there are no varieties with effective disease resistance.
+Effective fungicide treatments are not available, and there are no varieties with resistance to this disease.